Cyprus forest fire that killed 4 now under control

 President Nicos Anastasiades called the fire “an unprecedented tragedy” for Cyprus except for the destruction wreaked by a 1974 war that split the island along ethnic lines after Turkey invaded in response to a coup aimed at union with Greece.

-Some area residents who lost their homes and property to the fire wept as they described seeing a lifetime’s worth of labor going up in flames.
+Some residents who lost their homes and property to the fire wept as they described seeing a lifetime’s worth of labor going up in flames.
 People were allowed back to their homes after their villages were declared safe.

 Anastasiades, who toured the fire-hit villages on Sunday, pledged immediate government help to farmers and homeowners who lost crops and property and the families of those who perished in the fire.

-Crews are already assessing the damage so that fire-afflicted residents can receive the first compensation packages later this week.
+Crews are assessing the damage so that fire-afflicted residents can receive the first compensation packages later this week.

 Anastasiades on Monday opened up a bank account for private contributions to help those who lost their homes and livelihoods.